 Cork on a Fork Festival was established to celebrate Cork food and Cork city’s ever evolving dining and nightlife scene in 2022.
 It is organised and supported by Cork City Council in partnership with local hospitality businesses, Pure Cork, Fáilte Ireland, Ireland’s Ancient East, Cork Business Association, the Irish Examiner.

-Commenting on the launch of the festival, the Lord Mayor of Cork Cllr Deirdre Forde said, “Our city is packed with talented chefs, great places to eat, Michelin rated restaurants, fun pubs, new outdoor dining spots, and the famous English Market.
-Cork also has an incredible range of producers – from artisan cheese to smoked fish, tender meats, craft beer and more.
-Cork can truly become the food capital of Ireland, and Cork on a Fork Fest is an opportunity to showcase our authentic food experiences.”
+Commenting Lord Mayor of Cork City, Cllr Deirdre Forde said, “Our aim is to position Cork City as a vibrant food destination and help create a more diverse and sustainable night-time economy.Our city is packed with talented chefs, great places to eat, Michelin rated restaurants, fun pubs, new outdoor dining spots, and the famous English Market.
+Cork also has an incredible range of producers – from artisan cheese to smoked fish, craft beer and more.
+Cork on a Fork Fest is an opportunity to showcase our authentic food experiences.”

 Businesses interested in participating are invited to contact organisers at firstname.lastname@example.org.
 Details of the full programme for August 2023 will be announced in coming months on corkcity.ie/corkonaforkfest but save the date for now and stay tuned to @corkonaforkfest #CorkonaForkFest on social media for updates.